 Melasma TriggersHormonal Changes

 Melasma is often triggered by big hormonal shifts.
 Fluctuations in your body’s levels of estrogen and progesterone can lead to the development of melasma.
 This is particularly common during pregnancy, when taking oral contraceptives, and during hormonal replacement therapy.
-Ever heard of the “pregnancy mask”.
-Well, it’s pregnancy-related melasma.Sun Exposure
+Ever heard of the “pregnancy mask”?
+Well, it’s pregnancy-related melasma.
+Additionally, If you have PCOS or endometriosis, it's important to be aware that these conditions can also cause hormonal imbalances and potentially contribute to the development of melasma.Sun Exposure

 Exposure to ultraviolet (UV) radiation from the sun can also trigger melasma.
 Sun exposure stimulates the production of melanin in our skin, which can cause and exacerbate melasma symptoms.
 So, if you have or are at risk of getting Melasma, avoid unnecessary sun exposure.
 We know, we love the sun too!
 But your skin health is more important, so put on some SPF and go buy yourself that cute sun hat you’ve been eyeing.Certain Medications